If you’re already a Hitchhiker, log in to access this content.

 Advanced Filters are available on most tables in the Yext platform.
 When viewing a table, you can click on the “Advanced Filter” button to see what criteria are available for filtering.
 Knowledge Graph has the most robust options available as you can filter by almost any field.

 To begin filtering, you simply need to start adding criteria.
-Like classic operators, each seperate criterion will be an
+Like classic operators, each separate criterion will be an

 AND operation, and values within each criterion will be an

 There will be different options based on the field type for how you can filter on that field; for example, text fields will have options of “contains”, “does not contain”, “starts with”, and “is equal to.”
 Structured option fields will have options of “in” and “not in” for single-option fields, and “includes” and “does not include” for multi-option fields.
 We encourage you to play around with the different filtering options for each field to understand how you can segment your entities.